 Council wants to ensure the waste collection service meets community needs while staying efficient and environmentally responsible.

-A four-week community survey will run in November to:
+A four-week community survey ran in November to:

 Gather community feedback on the proposed change